kadekastike/weather-app/README.md

 ## Getting Started

-This is a Flutter Project for displaying current weather for user current location.
+This is a Flutter Project for displaying current weather and weather forecast based on user current location.